KillerAwesomexX/KayaysManualRandomizers/Manual Rhythm Game Randomizer/README.txt

 - Changed how Goal McGuffin items are categorized, it should put them near the top rather than somewhere in the middle.
 - Changed a variable in the JSONGenerator so its a little easier to understand what it does
 - Added a new script JSONtoSongFile for those who want to rebuild previous MRGR JSON files back into song lists.
+- Reworded some descriptions for options related to forcing songs.

 Version 2.1.0
 - Rewrote Sheet Removal Code, the old one was garbage